JohnnyLima67/3DTTT/README.md

 An implementation of a single player 3D Tic Tac Toe game using  the pygame library

 <h1>Introduction:</h1>
-In this project , we made an AI for the 3D Implementation of Tic-Tac- Toe (4x4x4) using the minimax algorithm.
-Due to the high computation required to calculate all possible outcomes we limit the lookahead to 2 moves.
+<p>In this project , we made an AI for the 3D Implementation of Tic-Tac-
+Toe (4x4x4) using the minimax algorithm.
+Due to the high computation required to calculate all possible outcomes we limit the lookahead to 2 moves.</p>
-This effectively breaks down the minimax implementation to a directwin achiever or blocker.
-To improve the performance of the AI , we added a if-else if sequence to choose moves which are more likely to lead to a win condition , this effectively simulates a heuristic in which the more preferred moves would return a higher score.
+<p>This effectively breaks down the minimax implementation to a directwin
+achiever or blocker.
+To improve the performance of the AI , we added a if-else if sequence to choose moves which are more likely to lead to a win condition , this effectively simulates a heuristic in which the more preferred moves would return a higher score.</p>
-It is good to note that on implementing the same AI without the heuristic but with a lookahead of 3 or 4 we have about the same or deteriorated performance in terms of speed and deteriorated or about the same performance in terms of outperforming the player respectively when compared with the implementation mentioned in the previous paragraphs
+<p>It is good to note that on implementing the same AI without the
+heuristic but with a lookahead of 3 or 4 we have about the same or deteriorated performance in terms of speed and deteriorated or about the same performance in terms of outperforming the player respectively when compared with the implementation mentioned in the previous paragraphs</p>

 <h1>Project Files:</h1>
 <h2>1. main.py</h2>